Why Hire a Cell Tower Attorney?

-First, helping you decide whether to sell.
-A clear situation where you should sell is if you're going to sell the property where the cell site is located anyway.
+First, we help you decide whether to sell.
+A clear situation where this applies is if you're going to sell the property where the cell site is located.
 That's because the funds from the cell sale usually add dollar for dollar to the sales price of the underlying property.
-And we can help identify situations where complications make a sale difficult or impossible.
+We can help identify situations where complications make a sale difficult or impossible.

-Second, getting the best price and basic terms, usually by going out to bid to the approximate one dozen companies that buy cell leases.
-We've done many RFP's or "bid requests" that put your lease and location in a good light, attach all the information that a bidder needs to put in a bid, and contains key terms that you will want in the final sale documents.
-And we a list of likely bidders.
-Usually you handle the actual bid process.
+Second, we help you get the best price and basic terms, usually by venturing out to bid to the companies that buy cell leases.
+We've done many RFP's or bid requests that put your lease and location in a good light.
+We attach all the information that a bidder needs to put in a bid and contains key terms that you will want in the final sale documents.
+We also possess a list of likely bidders while you typically handle the actual bid process.

-Third, drafting the documents (mainly a 15-20 page "easement" plus an "option" or "purchase agreement") to accomplish the sale.
-These are complex documents.
-And the standard drafts from purchasers are very one-sided and make the tail wag the dog.
-In other words, they make their use of a small cell site the dominant use of all of your property, and your use secondary.
-So if in the future their cell site is in your way, you’re stuck.
+Third, we draft the documents to accomplish the sale, typically a 15-20 page easement plus an option or purchase agreement.
+These are complex documents yet standard drafts from purchasers are very one-sided and "make the tail wag the dog."
+In other words, these standard drafts make the purchaser's use of a small cell site the dominant use of all of your property, and your own use becomes secondary.
+This means that you’re stuck if in the future their cell site is in your way.

-We've represented clients on the sale of over 70 cell leases and future leasing rights, to companies such as American Tower, Crown Castle, SBA Communications, Unison, Tri-Star Investors and Landmark Dividend.
-See our blog which has much more information on selling cell leases.
+We've represented clients on the sale of over 70 cell leases and future leasing rights to companies such as American Tower, Crown Castle, SBA Communications, Unison, Tri-Star Investors and Landmark Dividend.
+See our blog for more information on selling cell leases.

 Here are few examples of how a cell tower attorney can help:

-- Antennas on Buildings: Leases for antennas on buildings or other structures are much more complicated to ensure that the principal use of the building is not interfered with, its expansion limited or maintenance or others costs increased (this is particularly true for antennas on public infrastructure sites, such as water towers or police radio towers).
+- Antennas on buildings: Leases for antennas on buildings or other structures are much more complicated to ensure that the principal use of the building is not compromised, its expansion limited or maintenance/other costs increased.
+This is particularly true for antennas on public infrastructure sites, such as water towers or police radio towers.
 A cell tower attorney with experience in such matters can help make sure the property owner is appropriately protected.